mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 nothing # hide
 ```

-Next, we modify the existing `Measurement` type using add and update functions.
-Then, we create the new `PmuStateEstimation` type based on the modified system and solve the state estimation problem:
+Next, modify the existing `Measurement` type using add and update functions.
+Then, create the new `PmuStateEstimation` type based on the modified system and solve the state estimation problem:
 ```@example WLSPMUStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide